 We respect the need to protect and promote local language but equality in the marketplace requires equality in language skills.
 Some parents are able to afford to send their children to fee paying English medium schools.
 However many children are left behind in schools with no or inadequate English Language teaching.
 These children are at an immediate disadvantage and are unable to compete for limited opportunities on equal terms.
 We do not advocate English medium teaching but we do promote English as a core curriculum subject.
 Our English language literacy program provides marginalised children better opportunity.
 We promote English language literacy as an instrument of equality.

+Our digital learning program is different practical and creative!
 Many schools in Nepal request computers and many donors respond by donating second hand desktops.
 However these are of little or no use to teachers and have no lasting impact.
-Our approach is different practical and creative!
-Our innovative ‘’Hati Lab’’ solution addresses real long term need and has measurable impact.
-This carefully designed program combines the use of digital content and teacher training to set students down the path where they embrace the joy of learning and discovery.
-We foster children’s innate desire to learn, explore, experiment and express.
+Our innovative “Hati Lab” solution addresses real long term need and has measurable impact.
+We combine the use of digital content and teacher training to set students down the path where they embrace the joy of learning and discovery